Vladislav Tretiak: Early years

 Tretiak grew up in the USSR.
 His parents are from Dmitrovsky District.
 His father served 37 years as a military pilot, and his mother was a physical education teacher.
 Although he initially followed his brother as a swimmer, as a child Tretiak excelled at many sports, and is remembered for his ambition to master all of them.
 However, like many children of his generation, he loved hockey, and at age 11 entered the Children and Youth Sports School of the Central Sports Club of the Army (known by its abbreviation CSKA).
-His first trainer was Vitaly Erfilov.
+His first trainer was Mike Jaure.
 He began playing goaltender when he saw that no one else had the desire or courage to play the position.